History of slavery in Connecticut: 1848 slavery abolition

 In 1844, Governor Roger Sherman Baldwin proposed legislation to end slavery, but the General Assembly did not pass it until it was reintroduced in 1848 as "An Act to Prevent Slavery".
-The last person enslaved in Connecticut, Nancy Toney of Windsor, died in December 1857.
+The last person held as a slave in Connecticut, Nancy Toney of Windsor, died in December 1857; she had been considered a free woman since 1830 or earlier.

-Lieutenant Thomas R. Gedney steered La Amistad into Connecticut as opposed to the state of New York in 1839 because at the time slavery was still legal in Connecticut in the 1830s.
+Lieutenant Thomas R. Gedney steered La Amistad into Connecticut as opposed to the state of New York in 1839 because at the time slavery was still legal in Connecticut.

-Nancy Toney of Windsor (1774 - December 19, 1857)
+Nancy Toney of Windsor (1774 – December 19, 1857)

-Nancy was baptized on November 27, 1774, probably as an infant, in Christ’s Church.
+Nancy was baptized on November 27, 1774, probably as an infant, in Christ's Church.
 Abigail Sherwood Chaffee Loomis inherited Nancy from Dr. Chaffee Jr. after his death in 1821.
-His will, dated 1818, specifically bequeathed “to my Daughter Abigail S. Loomis, wife of Col. James Loomis…my negro slave Nance.”
-In the 1830 federal census, Nancy is surprisingly listed as a “free colored female.”
-No extant Windsor records prove Nancy’s freedom as it is categorized in the federal census; therefore, it is possible that the Loomis family began labeling Nancy as a free person without actually granting her freedom.
+His will, dated 1818, specifically bequeathed "to my Daughter Abigail S. Loomis, wife of Col. James Loomis...my negro slave Nance."
+In the 1830 federal census, Nancy is surprisingly listed as a "free colored female".
+No extant Windsor records prove Nancy's freedom as it is categorized in the federal census; therefore, it is possible that the Loomis family began labeling Nancy as a free person without actually granting her freedom.
 The 1850 US Census, the first to name residents other than the head of household, listed Nancy, a 72-year-old free black woman, residing with James and Abigail Loomis.